t2-project/documentation/source/microservices/deploy.rst

    minikube addons enable metrics-server

-Should you encounter an error with your metrics server, the `following article <https://www.linuxsysadmins.com/service-unavailable-kubernetes-metrics/>`__ might be helpful.
+Should you encounter an error with your metrics server, `this article <https://www.linuxsysadmins.com/service-unavailable-kubernetes-metrics/>`__ might be helpful.

 The metrics server is running as intended when the command

 .. code-block:: shell